gabevar/nets_management_2025/README.md

 ## Neogen

 Relationships between employees in an organization.
 Check "Lex Codebook and Scale Attribute Dataset.doc" for more information about the variables.
+Contains several different types of relationships.

 - "unodes" variable in the nodelist are the node IDs connected to the "From" and "To" columns in the edgelist.

 - The variable "Building" and "Buildingc" represent the different building that employees work in.

+- "neo_edges" contains all the relationships, while "neo_edges_a", "neo_edges_r", "neo_edges_c", "neo_edges_f" contain specific relationships.

 - To open all the raw data, use the load("path") and replace path with the location of "neogen.RData"